Li

 Key Applications

-The primary end-uses of Lithium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Lithium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Lithium-ion batteries for EVs — Lithium plays a vital role in lithium-ion batteries for evs, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Lithium-ion batteries for EVs - Lithium is valued in lithium-ion batteries for evs for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Lubricating greases — Lithium plays a vital role in lubricating greases, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Lubricating greases - Lithium is valued in lubricating greases for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Pharmaceutical applications — Lithium plays a vital role in pharmaceutical applications, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Pharmaceutical applications - Lithium is valued in pharmaceutical applications for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook